laravel/docs/cashier-paddle.md

 <a name="checkout-sessions"></a>
 ## Checkout Sessions

-Most operations to bill customers are performed using "checkouts" via Paddle's [checkout overlay widget](https://developer.paddle.com/build/checkout/build-overlay-checkout) or by utilizing [inline checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout).
+Most operations to bill customers are performed using "checkouts" via Paddle's [Checkout Overlay widget](https://developer.paddle.com/build/checkout/build-overlay-checkout) or by utilizing [inline checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout).

 Before processing checkout payments using Paddle, you should define your application's [default payment link](https://developer.paddle.com/build/transactions/default-payment-link#set-default-link) in your Paddle checkout settings dashboard.

 <a name="overlay-checkout"></a>
 ### Overlay Checkout

-Before displaying the checkout overlay widget, you must generate a checkout session using Cashier.
+Before displaying the Checkout Overlay widget, you must generate a checkout session using Cashier.
 A checkout session will inform the checkout widget of the billing operation that should be performed:

     use Illuminate\Http\Request;